bendunhampdx/pr-practice/README.md

-THis code needs some updates.
-FOrk it and make a pull request
+This code needs some updates.
+Fork it and make a pull request!

+New feature added!s